On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Preliminary definitions

 The most basic category is the category of spaces $\cS$ underlying the Quillen model category of simplicial sets.
 Given two categories $\cC$, $\ccD$, there is a category of functors $\Fun(\cC,\ccD)$ satisfying the standard equivalence

+The category of categories $\Cat$ can be realized as a full subcategory of the category of simplicial spaces $P(\Delta)=\Fun(\Delta^\op,\cS)$, spanned by the simplicial presheaves $X:\Delta^\op\to\cS$ satisfying the $\infty$-categorical variant of the Segal and completeness properties, see~\cite{R}: \begin{itemize} \item[1.]
+For any $n$ the natural map

+is an equivalence. \item[2.]
+The map $\Map(J,X)\to\Map(*,X)$ induced by a map $*\to J$, is an equivalence. ($J\in P(\Delta)$ is the presheaf corresponding to the category having two objects and a unique isomorphism between them.) \end{itemize}

-The category of categories $\Cat$ can be realized as a full subcategory of the category of simplicial spaces $P(\Delta)=\Fun(\Delta^\op,\cS)$, satisfying an $\infty$-categorical variant of the Segal and completeness properties.~\footnote{This is a $\infty$-categorical reformulation of the Rezk's complete Segal model for $\infty$-categories, see~\cite{R}.} This approach allows one to define the opposite of a category defined by a simplicial space $\cC:\Delta^\op\to\cS$ as the composition of $\cC$ with the functor $\op:\Delta\to\Delta$ reversing the ordering of a finite totally ordered set.
+This approach allows one to define the opposite of a category defined by a simplicial space $\cC:\Delta^\op\to\cS$ as the composition of $\cC$ with the functor $\op:\Delta\to\Delta$ reversing the ordering of a finite totally ordered set.

 Another endofunctor of $\Delta$, carrying $[n]$ to the join $[n]^\op\star[n]=[2n+1]$, gives the construction of $\Tw(\cC)$, the category of twisted arrows in $\cC$.
 The canonical projection